 Because of its towering stature, the Mira was tough to clean — which allowed flavors to linger longer than we would have liked.
-The lid, however, is designed much like the Hydro Flask Standard and the Yeti, with the threads exposed on the outside of the lid, making it easy to clean.
+The lid, however, is designed much like the Yeti, with the threads exposed on the outside of the lid, making it easy to clean.
 This part of the bottle often got gunked up after using the bottle with tea or sports drink.
 Though it was tough to clean, the bottle was able to shed flavors relatively quickly over time.
 We found that a few rinses with water rid the bottle of residual sports drink flavor fairly quickly.

 Though the Cascade did not score as highly as other stainless-steel models in our side-by-side comparisons, this bottle is one we would still recommend to a friend.
 Without costing an arm and a leg, it still gets the job done, with only a few small design flaws that set it behind some of our favorite insulated bottles.